-Leader: As we walk through Advent, a season immersed in expectation and holy longing, we find no better companion than Mary, the Mother of God, who serves as a model for understanding the season's waiting.
+Leader: As we the Council of Catholic Women, walk through Advent, a season immersed in expectation and holy longing, we find no better companion than Mary, the Mother of God, who serves as a model for understanding the season's waiting.
 Please join me in praying for the patience that Mary has shown.

 All: In the name of the Father, and of the Son and of the Holy Spirit.
 Amen.
-Gentle Mother Mary, you who awaited the birth of Jesus with quiet trust and watchful hope, teach us to wait with patience.
+Gentle Mother Mary, the Mother of our Lord, our mother and Our Lady of Good Counsel, you who awaited the birth of Jesus with quiet trust and watchful hope, teach us to wait with hope, patience and trust.